sharkdp/numbat/book/src/conversion-functions.md

 # Convert a number to a custom base
 42 -> base(16)

-# Convert an ASCII code point number to a character
+# Convert a code point number to a character
-78 -> chr
+0x2764 -> chr

 # Convert a string to upper/lower case
 "numbat is awesome" -> uppercase